-Quick to detect fast flaming fires, the BRK 770RF is a mains powered ionisation smoke alarm with a radio-frequency base plate, designed to achieve wireless interconnection with multiple units.
-Fitted with a sealed lithium back-up battery to power the alarm after a mains failure, the BRK 770RF is ideal for applications where changing batteries and interconnecting cables would be inconvenient.
+Quick to detect fast flaming fires, the BRK 770RF is a mains powered ionisation smoke alarm with a radio-frequency base plate, designed to achieve wireless interlink with multiple units.
+Fitted with a sealed lithium back-up battery to power the alarm after a mains failure, the BRK 770RF is ideal for applications where changing batteries and interlink cables would be inconvenient.

 - 230V mains powered with sealed lithium back-up battery (included)

 - Kitemarked to BS EN 14604